VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/Bayesian Assurance Analysis/README.md

 The current version is set up to test the body mass effect while keeping longevity and gestation in the model as covariates.

 ## What is Bayesian assurance?
-Bayesian assurance is similar in spirit to power analysis in the frequentist approaches, but it is framed in a Bayesian way.
+Bayesian assurance is similar in spirit to power analysis in the frequentist statistics, but it is framed in a Bayesian way.

 A traditional power analysis usually asks:
 - If an effect exists, how often would a statistical test reject the null hypothesis?